CBID2/TMP-group-docs-assignment/group2-docs/docs/om-functions/array-operations.md

 ---
 lang: en-US
 title: "Array Operations"
-description: "This page will guide you on how to install openmadness"
+description: "Learn how to perform array operations with OpenMadness functions"
 ---

-## OM-Functions

-The main functions in the OpenMadness JavaScript library are used for:

-1. Array creation and manipulation
-2. Arithmetic Operation
-3. Logic
-4. Statistics
-5. Transformations
-6. Utilities

-## Array Operations
+# Array Operations

-These functions are available for creating or manipulating arrays:
+To perform operations on arrays, OpenMadness provides several functions.

-### 1. `mad.ones(shape)`
+## 1. `mad.ones(shape)`

 This creates an array filled with ones: